jaswdr/makeflatt/README.md

 ### License

-Makeflatt is released under the MIT Licence.
+MakeFlatt is released under the MIT Licence.
 See the bundled LICENSE file for details.

 ### Development